John Wolff's Web Museum

 impressions in the lining of the base.

 - Start tie rod H and fit the formed spacers.
-The open side of the
+The open side of

-restricting the movement of the No. 6 keypieces.
+the movement of the No. 6 keypieces.

 - Stand the machine on its left-hand side and remove the right-hand